cvara/rxdb-hooks/README.md

   const [db, setDb] = useState();

   useEffect(() => {
-    // Notice that RxDB instantiation is asynchronous;
+    // RxDB instantiation can be asynchronous
-    // until db becomes available consumer hooks that depend
-    // on it will still work, absorbing the delay by
-    // setting their state to isFetching:true
-    const initDB = async () => {
-      const _db = await initialize();
-      setDb(_db);
-    };
-    initDB();
+    initialize().then(setDb);
   }, []);

-  // Provide RxDB instance; hooks can now be used
+  // Until db becomes available, consumer hooks that
+  // depend on it will still work, absorbing the delay
-  // within the context of the Provider return (
+  // by setting their state to isFetching:true return (
     <Provider db={db}>
       <App />